2600hz/kazoo/doc/announcements.md

     cb\_queues and cb\_agents have been moved to be part of ACDc's modules.
 Please know that you will need acdc present if you wish to use ACDc's Crossbar endpoints in a particular Erlang VM.

+3. The configuration /etc/kazoo/core/vm.args should no longer be modified locally

+    Changes to vm.args is resulting in RPMnew files that will keep kazoo from starting - simply overwrite the vm.args with vm.args.rpmnew

+    Also, you should no longer edit vm.args all parameters are now pulled from config.ini.

+4. Kamailio Auto Discovery of FreeSWITCH servers

+    Kamilio will automatically manage the dispatcher list, drawn from the list of FreeSWITCH servers connected to eCallMgr.
+To check the current status use the command: kazoo-Kamailio status

+    > **Note:** Dbtext, /etc/kazoo/kamailio/dbtext, is no longer used.
+You can override the automatic discovery and set the dispatcher list manually but you must use the SQL interface: KazooDB

+    > **Note:** Make sure your Kamailio is properly federated on a multi-zone cluster to avoid inter zone call looping

 ### 4.0